magento/devdocs/guides/v2.1/extension-dev-guide/message-queues/config-mq.md

 ---
 layout: default
-group: config-guide
+group: extension-dev-guide
-subgroup: 15_RabbitMQ
+subgroup: 99_Module Development
 title: Configure message queues
 menu_title: Configure message queues
-menu_order: 2
+menu_order: 18
 version: 2.1
+ee_only: true
+level3_menu_node: level3child
+level3_subgroup: mq
-github_link: config-guide/mq/config-mq.md
+github_link: extension-dev-guide/message-queues/config-mq.md
+redirect_from: /guides/v2.1/extension-dev-guide/bulk-operations.html

 ---
 Any module can be configured to send and receive messages to the message queue.
 To do this, you must create the following files in the `<module>/etc` directory: